priyankaajitkhot/apanaCollege-Demo/README.md

 # apanaCollege-Demo
-This is just first apnacollege demo <br>
+This is just first apnacollege demo.
 Aathor Name-Priyanka Khot